 Homemade Pico de Gallo is an easy summer snack you can whip up when you’re craving something sweet and flavorful.
 The perfect pairing to a Spicy Grapefruit Margarita, this fresh salsa is made with tomatoes, onions, lime, cilantro, and chiles.
-Enjoy it as a dip with tortilla chips, layer it on tacos and burrito bowls, or throw some on your tostadas for breakfast!

 This traditional Mexican recipe checks all the boxes: it’s vegan, gluten free, healthy, low carb, budget friendly, and delicious!
 Keep it in your back pocket to enjoy as a fresh snack or garnish all summer long.